-Read our Infosheets to learn more about your rights and obligations
+Read our information sheets to learn more about your rights and obligations.

 Criminal law

-The police do not intend to recommend pressing charges against the two adolescents.
-Instead, they warn the youths about the possible legal consequences of their fight.
+The police didn't think criminal charges should be brought against the two teenagers, so they used an "extrajudicial measure" instead: they warned the two classmates about the possible legal consequences of their fight.

 Questions and answers